Khloe Kardashian And Tristan Thompson Work Out Together In Show Of Solidarity After Cheating Scandal

 But Khloe and Tristan seem committed to putting up a united front in the face of the scandal.

-People Magazine reports that they plan to live in Los Angeles during the summer until Tristan’s basketball season with The Cavaliers starts again.
+People Magazine reports that they plan to live in Los Angeles during the summer until Tristan’s basketball season with the Cavaliers starts again.
 They also claim that Kardashian’s famous family is not pleased that Khloe has chosen to remain in a relationship with Tristan.

-“Her sisters and Kris are still furious,” the source told People Mag.
+“Her sisters and Kris are still furious,” the source told People.
 “But things have fizzled a bit because they almost expected this from him.”

 But People’s sources also add that Khloe remains unbothered by her family’s disapproval.
 One source maintains that she feels she’s making the best decision for herself and her baby, adding that the couple is in the best place that they’ve been since the cheating scandal began.
 The source also admitted that Khloe is very “family focused” and that Tristan is “helping where he can” as they try to raise their daughter together.

-Despite the scandal, Kim recently told Access Hollywood, as reported by People,that the Kardashian-Jenner clan is happy to have Khloe back in Los Angeles.
+Despite the scandal, Kim recently told Access Hollywood that the Kardashian-Jenner clan is happy to have Khloe back in Los Angeles.
 Kardashian West revealed that the whole family came over in waves to introduce the younger members of the family to their new cousin.

 “They came in town on Sunday and the whole family — we spaced it out so she wouldn’t be too overwhelmed,” Kim revealed.